sensu/sensu-docs/content/sensu-enterprise/3.0/integrations/opsgenie.md

 The following attributes are configured within the `{"opsgenie": {} }` [configuration scope][3].

-_NOTE: Some attributes are only available for certain tiers of OpsGenie._
+_NOTE: Some attributes are only available for certain OpsGenie subscription tiers._

 api_key      |
 -------------|------